Cshooltz/Data-Editor-App/README.md

-**Disclaimer:** This project is very, VERY, work in progress and is also a test ground for my own experimentation with code, so expect some messiness at this time.
-I actively work on this project and intend to update it on GitHub semi-regularly, so expect significant changes over time as well.
+**Disclaimer:** This project is very unfinished and as of early 2021 is now depreciated.
+I've moved onto using Flutter as my main framework for application development, see my other projects to see what I am actively working on.
 # Data Editor App
 The purpose of this project is for me to gain practical experience writing a graphical application of my own design from scratch.
 My intent for this application is to create a simple data editor that will allow the user to view data sets, make their own, and then submit their data to be stored in either a file, database server, or embedded database.
 Additionally, I decided that I want this application to be deployable cross-platform and rely as much as possible on open source software.
 While I am currently focusing on this as a desktop app, I plan to eventually adapt it to a mobile app to get mobile app development experience.